underworldcode/UWGeodynamics/docs/source/User Guide.rst

 units are incompatible.
 The value is automatically converted to the base units (metre, second, degree, etc).

-To scale a model, the user must define a serie of characteristic physical values and assign them to the scaling object.
+To scale a model, the user must define a series of characteristic physical values and assign them to the scaling object.

 Arguments with units will be scaled by the UWGeodynamics functions.